hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

     // Used to revoke a credential batch.
     ProtoRevokeCredentials revoke_credentials = 4;

-    // Used to announce a new protocol update ProtoProtocolVersionUpdate protocol_version_update = 5;
+    // Used to announce new protocol update ProtoProtocolVersionUpdate protocol_version_update = 5;

     // Used to deactivate DID